NPavliuk/branch-name-converter/README.md

 # Branch Name Converter
 The Git branch names converter is a software application designed to help developers convert existing branch names into a standardized format.
 When working on a project with multiple collaborators, it's crucial to maintain consistency in naming conventions to ensure clear communication and avoid confusion.
+You can try it here https://react-branch-name-converter.web.app

 <img src="src/assets/images/preview-in-work.png" alt="" width="100%">